JerryFleming/PyDoc/library/shutil.rst

 .. function:: disk_usage(path)

-   Return disk usage statistics about the given path as a :term:`named tuple` with the attributes *total*, *used* and *free*, which are the amount of total, used and free space, in bytes.
+   Return disk usage statistics about the given path as a :term:`命名元组` with the attributes *total*, *used* and *free*, which are the amount of total, used and free space, in bytes.